-Yu and van Tubergen, UpToDate, 2020
+Yu and van Tubergen, UpToDate, 2023

 "HLA-B27 can be useful to increase the confidence of a diagnosis of axSpA [axial spondyloarthritis] in patients in whom plain radiographs or magnetic resonance imaging (MRI) also exhibit abnormalities consistent with axSpA.
 HLA-B27 can also be used as a screening tool in primary care in patients presenting with chronic back pain or IBP [inflammatory back pain] suspected by the primary clinician as having a significant probability for axSpA, depending upon the availability and the costs of local HLA-B27 testing.
-Several diagnostic criteria sets include HLA-B27, including the Amor criteria, and ASAS [Assessment of SpondyloArthritis International Society] axial and peripheral spondyloarthritis criteria."
+The probability of axSpA goes up from 5 to about 30 percent in chronic back pain patients and from 14 to about 60 percent in patients with IBP if HLA-B27 is positive Thus, these patients might warrant further evaluation, including imaging."

-Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
-11/27/23 Semi-annual review.
+Reviews, Revisions, and Approvals Revision Date Approval Date Effective Date Converted corporate to local policy.
+09/23 11/27/23 Semi-annual review.
 Overview, coding, reference-table, background and references updated.
 Throughout policy: replaced "coverage criteria" with "criteria.
 For Policy Reference Table; under Other Covered Immune, Autoimmune, and Rheumatoid Disorders: added "81401, 81402, 81403, 81404, 81405, 81406, 81407,".
 For Other Related Policies: added "and Molecular".
-For Other Covered Immune, Autoimmune, and Rheumatoid Disorders: added "and Molecular".
-For Background and Rationale; under Known Familial Variant Analysis for Immune, Autoimmune, and Rheumatoid Disorders: replaced "inheritance patterns" with "genetic testing"; under Rheumatoid Arthritis Biomarker Activity Panels: 09/23 12/23 2/27/24 removed "its 2019 guidelines" and added "2019".
+Fo Other Covered Immune, Autoimmune, and Rheumatoid Disorders: added "and Molecular".
+For Background and Rationale; under Known Familial Variant Analysis for Immune, Autoimmune, and Rheumatoid Disorders: replaced "inheritance patterns" with "genetic testing"; under Rheumatoid Arthritis Biomarker Activity Panels: removed "its 2019 guidelines" and added "2019" 2/27/24 Semi-annual review.
+In Known Familial Variant Analysis for Immune, Autoimmune, and Rheumatoid Disorders criteria, moved criteria to policy "Genetic Testing: General Approach to Genetic and Molecular Testing" to consolidate criteria for known familial variant tests.
+In HLA Typing for Axial Spondyloarthritis criteria, updated criteria to clarify name of the condition.
+Minor rewording for clarity throughout.
+Coding, reference-table, background and references updated.
+06/24 5/13/2025 6/13/2025